The Alzheimer Society of Finland

 The society was established in 1988 to provide help and assistance for people with Alzheimer's disease and their caregivers.
 The society is a non-profit organisation.

-The society consists of a national office with 2 local branches and 44 local associations and 38 subdivisions across the country with more than 14 500 members altogether.
+The society consists of a national office with 2 local branches and 43 local associations across the country with more than 14 500 members altogether.

 The Alzheimer Society of Finland works nationwide to achieve the following goals: